aeternity/protocol/contracts/sophia.md

 The Sophia is a language in the ML family.
 It is strongly typed and has restricted mutable state.

-Sophia is customized for smart contracts, which can be published to a blockchain (the Æternity BlockChain).
+Sophia is tailor-made for smart contracts that can be published to a blockchain (the Æternity BlockChain).
 Thus some features of conventional languages, such as floating point arithmetic, are not present in Sophia, and some blockchain specific primitives, constructions and types have been added.